theNewDynamic/oregonsadventurecoast.com/content/blog/eight-ways-to-stay-safe-on-the-beaches-along-the-oregon-coast.md

 ---
 title: Eight Ways to Stay Safe on the Beaches Along the Oregon Coast
-date: '2018-10-23T11:00:58-04:00'
+date: 2018-10-23T11:00:58-04:00
-description: >-
-  Now that “storm watching season” is upon us, it’s more important than ever to avoid potential dangers by following these guidelines to keep you and your family safe on Oregon’s Adventure Coast.
+description: Now that “storm watching season” is upon us, it’s more important than ever to avoid potential dangers by following these guidelines to keep you and your family safe on Oregon’s Adventure Coast.
 Please be careful when visiting our beaches and never turn your back on the ocean.
 tags:
 - news
 - Winter Storm Watching
 - Coos Bay
 - North Bend
 - Charleston
 - Oregon Coast Safety Tips
 - Sneaker Waves
 - Beaches
 - ''
 categories:
 - Beach
-image: /img/shore-acres-safe-beaches.jpg
+image: "/img/shore-acres-safe-beaches.jpg"
+new_categories:
+- Oregon's Adventure Coast News & Info
+- Local Spotlight

 ---
 ## Following these rules could possibly save your life (or someone else's).
 PLEASE read and follow these guidelines for your safety and the safety of those around you.